-Section 1.3 We must ensure that you get timely access to your covered services your providers within a reasonable amount of time.
-This includes the right to get timely services from specialists when you need that care.
+Section 1.2 We must ensure that you get timely access to your covered services

 You have the right to choose a provider for your care.
-We do not require you to get referrals to go to in-network providers.

-As a plan member, you have the right to get appointments and covered services from
+As a plan member, you have the right to get appointments and covered services from your providers within a reasonable amount of time.
+This includes the right to get timely services from specialists when you need that care.